Cr0wn24/reliable_channel/README.md

 I hope to one day actually use this library seriously.
 Please feel free to try it out and create issues if something does not work.

 What it offers:
-- A way to send data reliably or unreliably
+- Reliable and unreliable data transmission
 - Packet fragmentation & reassembly
 - Estimates for RTT, packet loss, and incoming/outgoing bandwidth